jimbobding/Bang_bang/README.md

 1. As a Returning Visitor, I want to be able to register an account with the site.

 - set up an account using my email addres and username.
+- Recieved email with link to confirmation of registered account, submited registered account.
+Account now active.

+Resetiing password
+- Use forgot password link, this sent me an email woth a link to reset my email.
+The link took me to password reset page wheer I changed the password.
+- nTried to log in with olsd password and was unable to.
+Was able to log in with new password.